How to Effectively Communicate with Frontline Employees

 Under 50%?
 You've essentially created two workforces: the informed and the uninformed.
 Guess which group has higher turnover, lower engagement, and more safety incidents?

-And if you don't know your adoption rate, that's perhaps the biggest red flag of all.
+And if you don't know your adoption rate?
+That's perhaps the biggest red flag of all.
 It signals you lack visibility into one of your most important operational metrics.

 Prepare for Emergency Communication